Stan Lee Papers

 Preview

-Story by KTLA 5 News (Los Angeles) about return of Jack Kirby’s Marvel Comics artwork, 1987
+KTLA 5 News story on Jack Kirby's legal battle for Marvel Comics artwork return, 1987

 Resource Identifier